• Skip to main content

 What is the origin of soda bread?

-I thought it was an Irish recipe, but it turns out bicarbonate of soda didn't reach Europe until the 1800s.
+I always thought of soda bread as one of the most classic Irish recipes, but it turns out bicarbonate of soda didn't reach Europe until the 1800s.
 However, a version of soda bread is thought to have been made by settlers in America as far back as the 1700s, using pearl ash (aka potash or potassium carbonate) rather than bicarbonate of soda.

 Print this soda bread recipe